 Today

-Now in 2023 with a staff of 16 full- and part-time employees (including 6 LCIs), 15 board directors, and hundreds of volunteers, the Wisconsin Bike Fed continues to look out for all cyclists by:
+With a staff of full- and part-time employees along with seasonal staff (including LCIs), a board of directors, and wonderful volunteers, the Wisconsin Bike Fed continues to look out for all cyclists by:

 Learn More

-• To keep up to date on Wisconsin cycling & 35th anniversary news while being counted as one of our supporters, we invite you to subscribe to the the free weekly e-newsletter from the bottom of any webpage, and follow us on Facebook, Instagram, and Twitter.
+- To keep up to date on Wisconsin cycling news while being counted as one of our supporters, we invite you to subscribe to the the free weekly e-newsletter from the bottom of any webpage, and follow us on Facebook, Instagram, and Bluesky.

 Wisconsin Bike Fed Mission